bitnami/charts/bitnami/magento/README.md

 ## Notable changes

-### To 25.0.0

-This major release bumps the MariaDB version to 11.2.
-Follow the [upstream instructions](https://mariadb.com/kb/en/upgrading/) for upgrading to MariaDB 11.2.
-No major issues are expected during the upgrade.

 ### To 23.0.0

 This major release bumps the MariaDB version to 10.6.
 Follow the [upstream instructions](https://mariadb.com/kb/en/upgrading/) for upgrading to MariaDB 10.6.
 No major issues are expected during the upgrade.